1 in 4 Women Have Been Assaulted by a Partner: WHO

 The figures paint a grim picture and echo a national and global reality.
 In India, domestic and gendered violence carries a veiled social approval and remains deeply entrenched.
 Out of the 4.05 lakh crimes against women registered as of 2019 almost a third of them are linked with “cruelty by husband or his relatives,” according to the National Crime Records Bureau’s 2019 data.

-During the pandemic, India registered an increase of 2.5 times in domestic violence complaints within the span of four weeks, according to official data released by the National Commission for Women.
+During the pandemic, domestic violence reports increased by 2.5 times within the span of four weeks, according to official data released by the National Commission for Women.
 “They were confined to the walls of the house with their abusers.
 Drinking or not drinking, these abusers find reasons on a daily basis to vent their frustration on the women, and the pandemic made it worse,” activist Shabnam Hashmi told The Print.

 The true extent of gender violence continues to elude societies, as global and national findings attempt to discern the impact of sexual and physical abuse.
 Violence against women also includes emotional trauma, which remains veiled owing to the precarity, lack of awareness, and social stigma.

 The report acts as a wake-up call against the surge in gender violence globally.
 “One of the challenges is that it is often shunted off to the side as a women’s issue,” Dr. Claudia García-Moreno, who leads the WHO’s work on violence against women, told The Guardian.
-The multi-dimensional aspect of violence against women needs to be treated as a societal problem, with each section of society equally invested in tackling it, she noted.
+The multi-dimensionalaspect of violence against women needs to be treated as a societal problem, with each section of society equally invested in tackling it, she noted.

 “There’s an urgent need to reduce stigma around this issue, train health professionals to interview survivors with compassion, and dismantle the foundations of gender inequality,” she said.
 García-Moreno suggested comprehensive sex education training, reframing schools as safe spaces, and imparting lessons on how to craft healthy relationships rooted in equality and mutual respect.